V014/15teps/README.md

-# 15 Steps
+# i've news

-This is a news website
+This is a news website still in its early stages.

 <img src ="img/Screenshot_1.png" alt="Main interface">